sdekens/software_data_geophy/emagpy_installation/README.txt

 This is a README file for the installation of EMagPy.

+/!\ You will need a SSH key linked to your Github account.
+If you do not know how to create a SSH key and link it to your Github account, please refer to the tutorial.

 1. Place the Pipfile, Pipfile.lock and the download_emagpy_and_packages.sh files in a folder that will be your virtual environment.

 2. If you have the Pipfile and Pipfile.lock files: